Frequently Asked Questions

 Guidelines for Citing BEA Information | ID: 1033 | Created: Feb-28-2014

 How will the Affordable Care Act affect BEA’s measure of personal income and outlays?

-The Affordable Care Act (ACA) includes several provisions that impact the components of BEA’s personal income and outlays accounts including government social benefit payments to persons, personal taxes, and personal consumption expenditures.
+The Affordable Care Act (ACA) includes several provisions that impact the components of BEA’s personal income and outlays accounts including government social benefit payments to persons, personal taxes, personal consumption expenditures, and current transfer payments from persons to government.
 The major provisions and their effects on the personal income and outlays accounts are highlighted below.

 Changes to funding for Medicare and Medicaid